TheresaLui/SelfHelpContent_v2/articles/microsoft.insights/metrics-chart-shows-dashed-line.md

 # My chart shows dashed line

 Azure metrics charts use dashed line style to indicate that there is a missing value (also known as “null value”) between two known time grain data points.
 For example, if in the time selector you picked “1 minute” time granularity but the metric was reported at 07:26, 07:27, 07:29, and 07:30 (note a minute gap between second and third data points), then a dashed line will connect 07:27 and 07:29 and a solid line will connect all other data points.
-The dashed line drops down to zero when the metric uses **count** and **sum** aggregation.
-For the **avg**, **min** or **max** aggregations, the dashed line connects two nearest known data points.
+The dashed line drops down to zero when the metric uses count and sum aggregation.
+For the avg, min or max aggregations, the dashed line connects two nearest known data points.
 Also, when the data is missing on the rightmost or leftmost side of the chart, the dashed line expands to the direction of the missing data point.
 ![metric image](https://docs.microsoft.com/azure/azure-monitor/platform/media/metrics-troubleshoot/missing-data-point-line-chart.png)

 ## **Recommended Steps**